Sade Live

-Sade Live (also known as the Once in a Lifetime Tour or the Soldier of Love Tour) is the sixth concert tour by British band Sade.
-Visiting Europe, the Americas, Australia and Asia the tour supports the band's sixth studio album, Soldier of Love and their second compilation album, The Ultimate Collection.
+Sade Live (also known as the Once in a Lifetime Tour or the Soldier of Love Tour) was the sixth concert tour by British band Sade.
+Visiting Europe, the Americas, Australia and Asia the tour supports the band's sixth studio album, Soldier of Love and their second greatest hits album, The Ultimate Collection.
 This trek marked the band's first tour in nearly a decade.
 The tour ranked 27th in Pollstar's "Top 50 Worldwide Tour (Mid-Year)", earning over 20 million dollars.
 At the conclusion of 2011, the tour placed tenth on Billboard's annual, "Top 25 Tours", earning over $50 million with 59 shows.

 Background and response

 The tour was officially announced on 30 September 2010 via press release.
 Shortly, media outlets began to buzz over the tour.
 Concurrently, the announcement of the tour followed the band's recent studio album, Soldier of Love, certified platinum in the United States.
 Advertised as a world tour, the initial announcement showed ten dates in the Southeastern United States.
 Soon after, dates in the United Kingdom and Europe were announced as well—giving the band its first performances in nearly two decades.
 At the start of 2011, the album was nominated for two Grammy Awards, prompting the band to add additional dates in the U.S..
 During this time, American recording artist John Legend was revealed to be the opening act for the North American leg of the tour.
 Additional dates in Europe and North America followed.
 Frontwoman, Sade, described touring as being on a thrill ride at an amusement park.
 She further commented, "Once you’re on the ride, you’re so involved in it that it's almost too late to say, 'What am I doing?’
 In some ways, I'm already psyched up [for the tour].
 You have to know that it's going to be good to bring yourself to do it."

 To introduce the tour, Adu stated: "You can never translate the reality of a show, which is good.
 I like to think this tour will be better than ever.
 We’re aiming high", she said.
 "It's a big production.
 It's going to be quite theatrical and hopefully visually do a good service to the songs and represent them well and take you somewhere.
 Hopefully, when people leave, they’ll leave with something."